-The practicum at the Simms/Mann–UCLA Center for Integrative Oncology is an opportunity for graduate students in the field of psychology work to obtain interdisciplinary training in the clinical care of patients with cancer and their family members.
+The practicum at the Simms/Mann–UCLA Center for Integrative Oncology is an advanced clinical training opportunity for students in the fields of psychology to obtain interdisciplinary training in the clinical care of patients with cancer and their family members.
 Students will learn about the biological aspects of cancer, develop an understanding of the psychosocial impact on adult patients and family members throughout the developmental and cancer trajectory – from diagnosis to survivorship or end of life, and appropriately learn to function in the role of mental health professionals in a medical setting.
-Specific skills learned include consultation in multidisciplinary medical clinics, patient advocacy and access to tangible resources, individual and group therapy using evidence based modalities such as CBT, ACT, Mindfulness, and exposure to interventions in multiple modalities such as psychology, social work, psychiatry, spiritual care and integrative medicine.
-Training consists of weekly didactic teachings, bimonthly case conferences, lectures, attendance in medical clinics and individual and group supervision.
-Practicum students will receive this training in an outpatient facility: The Simms/Mann — UCLA Center for Integrative Oncology in the 200 Medical Plaza Bldg Suite 502, and also in various oncology clinics within the Medical Center in Westwood, in Santa Monica and possibly in other UCLA Hematology/Oncology community practices.
+Specific skills learned include consultation in multidisciplinary medical clinics, patient advocacy and access to tangible resources, individual and group therapy using evidence based modalities such as CBT, ACT, Mindfulness, and exposure to interventions in multiple disciplines such as psychology, social work, psychiatry, spiritual care and integrative medicine.
+Training consists of weekly didactic teachings, bimonthly case conferences, lectures, attendance in medical clinics, and individual and group supervision.
+Practicum students will receive this training in an outpatient facility, the Simms/Mann — UCLA Center for Integrative Oncology in the 200 Medical Plaza Building Suite 502, and in various oncology clinics within the Medical Center in Westwood, in Santa Monica and possibly in other UCLA Hematology/Oncology community practices.

 Current Position Openings

-The Center offers 1-3 positions to advanced clinical students per year.
+The Center typically offers practicum placements to two advanced clinical students per year.
 Practicum students are required to spend 20-24 hours per week for a minimum of ten months or as prescribed by their program.
-The Center prefers students who will make a one year commitment to training.
-The Center will also consider other opportunities for students with a serious interest in psycho-oncology training on a case by case basis, including a two year training program.
+The Center prefers students who will make a one-year commitment to training.
+The Center will also consider other opportunities for students with a serious interest in psycho-oncology training on a case-by-case basis, including a two-year training program.

-All psychology doctoral practicum students receive weekly individual supervision from Dr. Valentina Ogaryan, who is a licensed clinical psychologist as well as the training director.
-In addition, practicum students receive direct observation and supervision from Dr. Kauser Ahmed, clinical psychologist and director of the Center, as well as Dr. Elizabeth Cleary, and other licensed oncology social workers who are on the staff.
-All practicum students are required to attend weekly didactics and clinical case conferences on Monday mornings from 9:00-12:00 am.
-Other days can be scheduled as students’ schedules permit.
+All psychology doctoral practicum students receive weekly individual supervision and group didactic training from Dr. Valentina Ogaryan, Dr. Kauser Ahmed and Lorelei Bonet, LCSW.
+In addition, practicum students will receive group supervision, didactic training and direct observation from Lorelei Bonet LCSW, as well as supplemental supervision and training from other licensed oncology social workers on staff.
+All practicum students are required to attend weekly training meetings and clinic case conferences on Monday mornings from 9:00-12:00pm.

-Please note: This track covers parking for trainees while they are at UCLA.
+Please note: This track covers parking for one day per week for all trainees.

 Course work and/or prior training in diagnostic interviewing, CBT, and two years of prior clinical practicum training with some experience in psychotherapy are required.
-A strong interest in health psychology, as well as prior experience in a medical setting is preferred.
+A strong interest in health psychology or oncology social work, as well as prior experience in a medical setting is preferred.